6 Point Harness: History

 In 2011, John Andrews came on board with the company to form 6 Point Media, the commercial branch of the studio.
 Six Point Harness and Titmouse, Inc. launched Rug Burn, a YouTube channel for animation, in 2012.
 Six Point Harness raised $313,411 through KickStarter to produce a feature-length episode of Dick Figures in 2012.

 In 2013, the studio had two nominations for "Best Animated Web Series" for Dick Figures and Electric City at the Streamy Awards, with Electric City bringing the studio its first Streamy Award.
 That same year Dick Figures received an Annie Award nomination for Outstanding Achievement, Directing in an Animated Television or other Broadcast Venue Production.

-Mondo Media and 6 Point Harness finalized a merger of their two companies in 2016.
-The company uses the Six Point Harness name for studio and production services, and Mondo Media branding for consumer-facing activities.

-Six Point Harness provided the animation for the 2020 Oscar winning animated short Hair Love and produced an animated music video for the 2020 "Election Special" episodes of Black-ish.
+Outside of web series, the studio is most notable for providing the animation for the 2020 Oscar winning animated short Hair Love and producing animated sequences for Black-ish.